 Pilgrimage in New Age Culture: Practices and Identities _________________________________________

 In 2014, Andrei earned his Specialist’s degree in History at Kuban State University.
 The title of his thesis was The Concept of Person in the Classical Buddhist Tradition.
-Since 2016, he works on the dissertation The Construction of Sacred Space and Regimes of Sociality in New Age Pilgrimage at the Department of Anthropology, European University at St Petersburg, where he also received an M. A. degree.
+His dissertation The Construction of Sacred Space and Regimes of Sociality in New Age Pilgrimage Andrei defended in 2021.
 His area of interest includes Anthropology of Religion, New Age spirituality, pilgrimage, and sacred sites.
 In the last years, he published several articles devoted to such subjects as, e.g., legitimacy and performance in New Age spirituality.

 Amateur Linguistics as a Form of Stigmatized Knowledge in Late and Post-Soviet New Religious Culture